Picture this: you’re sitting in your vehicle about to shift out of Park when the engine suddenly stalls.

 Faulty Oxygen or Mass Airflow Sensor

 Your vehicle is filled with numerous sensors.
 Each relays specific information to the ECM (Engine Control Module).
-The ECM then takes this data and regulates how the engine operates to ensure it’s running optimally.
+The ECM then takes this data and regulates how the engine operates to ensure it’s running efficiently.

-The preceding reads the quantity of air leaving your engine, and the latter measures the volume entering.
+The preceding reads the amount of air leaving your engine, and the latter measures the volume entering.
 The ECM uses this information to increase or decrease how much air it sends to the combustion chambers.

-If either of these sensors is transmitting erroneous information, then your engine might not receive sufficient air, which it needs to power itself.
+If either of these sensors is transmitting inaccurate information, then your engine might not receive sufficient air, which it needs to power itself.
 A lack of air leads to a lack of power, which can cause your car to stall while idling.

 How much does replacing an oxygen or mass airflow sensor at a shop cost?
 An oxygen sensor will run about $200, and a mass airflow sensor will cost roughly $300.